MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/procedural-animations.md

 ## What is Procedural animation

-Procedural animation refers to animations that are generated based on logic and input parameters.
+Procedural animation refers to animations generated based on logic and input parameters.
 It's important to not confuse this with generative AI (such as ChatGPT), as those make use of prompts instead.

 ---